Since the invention of the internal combustion engine in 1807, man has restlessly sought to go faster.

 The immutable laws of physics that govern speed are simple.
 Our tool of choice to challenge these boundaries is the application of engineering efficiency.

-In 2004, Roland Gumpert of Audi AG established a car company with the singular intent of creating the world’s fastest car.
-In 2005, he delivered the Gumpert Apollo.
+In 2004, the company has the singular intent of creating the world’s fastest car.
+In 2005, it delivered the Gumpert Apollo.

 Apollo’s efficiency is born of its German engineering origins, which blends speed and efficiency, form and function, and ultimately is more than science.
 It is the paradoxical combination of pure German engineering and fine art.
 And we share these results with you, taking form as the purest expression of engineering in our cars.